 for the details about how the SteadiCam works.

 - In Bound for Glory, it's used for a scene where Woody Guthrie walks through a work camp.
 This shot made a big impression on the film industry in 1976.

 - Rocky was one of the first films to use a SteadiCam, specifically Rocky running up the steps.

-- Halloween (1978) was another early film to use the steadicam (technically Panavision's equivalent PanaGlide).
-The whole opening (Michael's PoV) is told through the use of a steadicam.
+- Halloween (1978) used Panavision's PanaGlide.
+The whole opening (Michael's PoV) is told through the use of a SteadiCam.

 - Used extensively in Curb Your Enthusiasm.